Papillary Mesothelioma

 Some patients receive a combination of surgery and chemotherapy, typically heated chemotherapy.
 This involves heating the medication to a little higher than the patient’s body temperature.

-Known as the hot chemo approach (HIPEC), this form of chemotherapy works best for those with cancerous cells around the abdomen area.
+Known as the hot chemo approach (HIPEC), this chemotherapy works best for those with cancerous cells around the abdomen.

-People with WDPM generally have a better prognosis than those with any other type of mesothelioma.
+The prognosis for papillary mesothelioma is generally positive.
+People with WDPM generally have a better prognosis than those with any other type of mesothelioma because it is usually benign.

 According to the Journal of Medical Case Reports, several patients who underwent chemotherapy survived and have no trace of the cancer today.